ibombonato/coursera-getdata-project/README.md

 # Coursera Getting and Cleaning Data Project
 This readme contains the instructions that the peer review needs to follow, to be able to read and reproduce the steps of the project.
-It also conatins some information about the project and the CodeBook.
+It also contains some information about the project and the CodeBook.

 ### Reading the uploaded tidy dataset for evaluation
-You have two ways to read the final tidy dataset that was uploaded on the project submission, witch is listed bellow.
-__I recomend the method #1__ because its easyer, but you are free to do the #2.
+You have two ways to read the final tidy dataset that was uploaded on the project submission, witch is listed bellow. __I recomend the method #1__ because its easyer, but you are free to do the #2.

 ##### #1 Run this code on R:
 This code will download the .txt file from web, read it and open a view of it on R.